 Session Overview: Changing Course: The Degradation of IPRs and Strategies for a New Reality

 Recent shifts at the Patent Office have significantly altered the Post-Grant review environment.
 With discretionary denials on the rise, practitioners are encountering more frequent hurdles in obtaining Post-Grant relief.
-This program will provide an in-depth analysis of these trends and offer practical guidance for adjusting strategies to effectively protect and enforce patent rights in this more constrained landscape.
+This program provided an in-depth analysis of these trends and offer practical guidance for adjusting strategies to effectively protect and enforce patent rights in this more constrained landscape.

 Session Overview: Determining Design Patent Validity Infringement